Peggy A. Johnson

-Bishop Peggy Johnson
+Bishop Peggy A. Johnson

-Bishop Peggy Johnson is a retired Bishop in The United Methodist Church.
+Bishop Peggy Johnson is a retired bishop in The United Methodist Church.
 She was elected to the episcopacy in 2008 by the Northeastern Jurisdiction and retired in 2021, where she was serving the Philadelphia Area, which included Eastern Pennsylvania and Peninsula-Delaware Conferences.

 Peggy was baptized and grew up in the Methodist Church in Baltimore, Maryland.
 She pursued a degree in Music Education at Lebanon Valley, a United Methodist-related college in Eastern Pennsylvania.
 She taught elementary vocal music in Baltimore County Public Schools for two years.
 During this time, she felt a call to ministry, specifically with deaf people and people with disabilities.
 She left teaching and began to pursue a Master of Divinity degree at Asbury Theological Seminary.
 Peggy met her husband, Michael C. Johnson, at the seminary and they graduated together.